carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 > Please supply integer arguments
 > ~~~
 > {: .output}
-> You need to override the `ENTRYPOINT` statement in the image like so:
+> You need to override the `ENTRYPOINT` statement in the container image like so:
 > ~~~
 > $ docker container run -it --entrypoint /bin/sh alpine-sum:v2
 > ~~~